 RESOURCES

-Expert staff of psychiatrists, psychologists, social workers and clinicians provide individual and group mental health services for children and families from Stamford, Greenwich, Darien, and New Canaan.
-Services are via telehealth during the pandemic.
+Child Guidance Center of Southern CT has an expert staff of psychiatrists, psychologists, social workers and clinicians provide individual and group mental health services for children and families from Stamford, Greenwich, Darien, and New Canaan.
+In-person and telehealth appointments are available.
+Call us at 203-324-6127.

-Call 2-1-1 to reach Connecticut’s Emergency Crisis Hotline…any day at any hour.
+211 Crisis Hotline: Call 2-1-1 to reach Connecticut’s Emergency Crisis Hotline…available 24/7/365.

-Center for Resilience + Well-Being in Schools
+Center for Resilience & Well-Being in Schools

 The links below offer guidance for adults to support youth in conversation when violent and scary things happen in the world.

-Talking to Children: When Scary Things Happen (En Español
+Talking to Children: When Scary Things Happen (En Español)

 Talking to Students: When Violence Happens